learn-co-students/node-hello-world-lab-dc-web-051319/README.md

 ## Introduction

 In this lab, you'll practice how to run Node scripts from command line.
-In addition, you'll develop your first Node application—Hello World, because such app is a must when learning a new language.
+In addition, you'll develop your first Node application—Hello World, the traditional first app in any language.

 ## Instructions